omidard/panroute/README.md

-**Retrosynthetic route search across all KEGG genomes.** Given a *start* metabolite (feedstock) and an *end* metabolite (target), PanRoute finds every thermodynamically feasible native route through the KEGG reaction network, then reports which prokaryotic genomes in KEGG *encode* a complete route — with an honest, tiered confidence funnel.
+**Retrosynthetic route search across all KEGG genomes.** Given a *start* metabolite (feedstock) and an *end* metabolite (target), PanRoute finds every thermodynamically feasible native route through the KEGG reaction network, then reports which prokaryotic genomes in KEGG *encode* a complete route.

 It replaces the hand-written-route survey in `/data/bioconversion`.
 See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for the full design and the five flaws it